The covering radius and a discrete surface area for non-hollow simplices: Details for Theorem

+Here, we discuss the missing details for the proof of \cref{thm:dim2-k} in \cref{sec:k_points}.
+Note that this is not part of the published version~\cite{published} of the article.

+\begin{lemma} Suppose $P$ is a non-hollow lattice-polygon of width $\omega = 3$ (assume it is contained in $[0,3]\times \R$), it has at most $m = 4$ collinear lattice points, and it contains $k \geq 5$ interior lattice points.
+Then, at least one of the following conditions holds: \begin{enumerate}[(i)] \item $P$ has four collinear lattice points along one of the intermediate vertical lines $\{1\}\times \R$ or $\{2\}\times \R$ and (at least) three of them are interior to $P$, \item $P$ contains a parallelogram with one vertical edge of length two and horizontal width two. \end{enumerate} \end{lemma}

-Let us now assume that $P$ is neither in the conditions of (i) or (ii) and let us derive a contradiction.
+\begin{proof} We assume that $P$ is neither in the conditions of (i) or (ii), and we derive a contradiction.
 By (the negation of) (i), $P$ has at most three interior lattice points along each of the two vertical lines.
 Since it has at least five in total, we assume without loss of generality that

 The proof is based on arguing that certain additional points must or cannot be in~$P$.
 This is illustrated in \cref{fig:34} where the points that \emph{must} be in~$P$ are drawn as black dots and the ones that \emph{cannot} as crosses.
 The initial points that we assume in $\inter(P)$ are drawn as white dots.
 The labels of the points indicate the order in which they appear in the proof: